Biden discusses 'transparency' with Kenya president

 Kenyatta is one of more than 330 current and former politicians identified as beneficiaries of secret accounts revealed in recent reports known as the Pandora Papers.
 He and his relatives have some $30 million in offshore holdings, according to reporting by The International Consortium of Investigative Journalists.
 The consortium obtained millions of leaked documents that detail the hidden wealth of prominent world leaders, politicians, corporate executives and celebrities.
 Kenyatta has denied wrongdoing.

-Biden did not directly address the Pandora Papers revelations in a brief appearance with Kenyatta at the start of the Oval Office meeting, but said “financial transparency” was on the leaders’ agenda.
+Biden did not directly address the Pandora Papers revelations in a brief appearance with Kenyatta at the start of the Oval Office meeting.
+The White House said in a statement following the meeting that the leaders “underscored the need to bring additional transparency and accountability to domestic and international financial systems.”

 “Our nations share a deep commitment to fairness and to respect and equity,” Biden said.
 “And I’m committed to further elevating our ties with Kenya and nations across Africa as a whole.
 But Kenya is key to this.”